 Further challenges:

-Pending reform of the Energy Community Treaty envisaging reciprocity with Member States and credible enforcement of the EU directives and regulations, as they are relevant to facilitate market integration.
+Pending reform of the Energy Community Treaty envisaging reciprocity with member states and credible enforcement of the EU directives and regulations, as they are relevant to facilitate market integration.

 Prosperous business environment is required to attract investments for the development of networks and international and regional interconnections.
-Political instability, which is a recurrent phenomenon in the Adriatic-Ionian region, is often regarded as a threat and deterrent to committing long-term investment on energy networks.
+Political instability, which is a recurrent phenomenon in the Adriatic-Ionian Region, is often regarded as a threat and deterrent to committing long-term investment on energy networks.

-Alliances, agreements, joint ventures amongst energy enterprises from countries of the Adriatic and Ionian Region should be promoted and looked for to create larger and efficient regional industry players with adequate human resources and international connections while facing technology innovations and economies.
+Alliances, agreements, joint ventures amongst energy enterprises from countries of the Adriatic-Ionian Region should be promoted and looked for to create larger and efficient regional industry players with adequate human resources and international connections while facing technology innovations and economies of scale.

 Cyber-security threats to power and natural gas networks and infrastructure, as well as to information systems used for providing essential services in the energy sector.
 Need for reducing vulnerability and ensuring early warning and continuity of energy services when facing incidents and disruptions.